The Destruction of Gaza: Satellite Measurements of the Economic Cost of War

 Economist, Pianist

 My research interests are development and environmental economics, currently focusing on the economic impact of endemic diseases in sub-Saharan Africa and natural resource management under regime shifts.
 Additionally, I work on stochastic processes and probability theory.
-Also a pianist.
+Also a concert pianist.

 Related